-Dems deploying DARPA-funded information warfare AI-driven tool to target pro-Trump accounts
+Dems deploying DARPA-funded AI-driven information warfare tool to target pro-Trump accounts

-An anti-Trump Democratic-aligned political action committee advised by retired Army Gen. Stanley McChrystal is planning to deploy an information warfare tool that received initial funding from DARPA, the Pentagon’s secretive research arm -- transforming technology originally envisioned as a way to fight extremist propaganda into a campaign platform to benefit Joe Biden.
+An anti-Trump Democratic-aligned political action committee advised by retired Army Gen. Stanley McChrystal is planning to deploy an information warfare tool that received initial funding from DARPA, the Pentagon’s secretive research arm -- transforming technology originally envisioned as a way to fight ISIS propaganda into a campaign platform to benefit Joe Biden.

 The Washington Post first reported that the initiative, called Defeat Disinfo, will utilize "artificial intelligence and network analysis to map discussion of the president’s claims on social media," and then attempt to "intervene" by "identifying the most popular counter-narratives and boosting them through a network of more than 3.4 million influencers across the country — in some cases paying users with large followings to take sides against the president."

-Social media guru Curtis Hougland is heading up Defeat Disinfo.
-He explained in an interview with the Post that he was unhappy that top social media accounts had defended the president recently from claims that he had suggested Americans inject themselves with disinfectant.
+Social media guru Curtis Hougland is heading up Defeat Disinfo, and he received the funding from DARPA when his program was "part of an effort to combat extremism overseas."
+He explained in an interview with the Post that he was unhappy that top social media accounts often supported Trump, and had effectively defended the president in recent days from claims that he had suggested Americans inject themselves with disinfectant.

 WHAT DID TRUMP REALLY SAY ABOUT DISINFECTANT AT THAT PRESS CONFERENCE?